 50% plus any taxes (GST and PST or HST where required).

 Delivery (if required) and installation charges are also payable at this time.

 Please Note; Final payment is required within 10 days of completion.
 For most customers this will make no difference in the process and we will not require payment until your unit is delivered.
 For those who order early but do not wish to pick it up for a few months this will require that you make the final payment (less any delivery or install fees) ON COMPLETION of your camper.
 This will come with up to 30 days of free storage (C$ 65.00/daily $950.00/month thereafter).

 Why do we have to pay 50% deposit?

 It also evens out exchange rate differentials and can in the longterm save most customers some money.

 When I want to order early but not pick it up until well after completion, why do I have to pay the final payment before it leaves the factory?

 The Manufacture (Four Wheel Campers) is not in the banking business and does not wish to tie up large sums of money with finished product sitting in their warehouse.
-They will gladly store your finished and paid for unit for up to 3 months free of charge.
+They will gladly store your finished and paid for unit for up to 1 month (30 days) free of charge.
 After that daily charges will be incurred.

 What forms of payment do you accept?

 We require payment by bank draft or wire transfer with the following exceptions.
-For the initial 10% deposit or to a maximum of C$ 2,000.00 we will accept cash.
+For the initial 10% deposit or to a maximum of C$ 2,000.00 we will accept cash or eTransfer.